espen96/Loop/README.md

-What started as a personal edit for Espen and his fellow server members to make The End dimension look like the Twilight Realm from Zelda turned into probably the most extensive Chocapic13 edit in shader history. a.k.a Loop, the shader you are seeing right now.
+What started as a personal edit for Espen and his fellow server members to make The End dimension look like the Twilight Realm from Zelda turned into probably the most extensive Chocapic13 edit in shader history.
+A.K.A Loop, the shader you are seeing right now.